 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow roll material right in without busting USDOT truck weight limits on Fort Myers routes.
+Dense materials need the right roll-off.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt without breaking a sweat—up to 10,000 pounds per load.
+The low 2-to-3-foot side walls let a skid steer or wheelbarrow roll straight over the rim.
+We stay within USDOT truck weight limits on every Fort Myers route.

 Tonnage Limits and Weight Overage Policy